 Yes, ROCKWOOL has a comprehensive Technical Department and Building Science Team that can assist you with the design to help you meet your needs.
 Please contact your local representative for details, or visit the Building Science contact page.

-ROXCKWOOL recommends applying a ventilated stucco system using ROCKWOOL COMFORTBAORD™ 80 attached with furring strips.
+ROCKWOOL recommends applying a ventilated stucco system using ROCKWOOL COMFORTBOARD™ 80 attached with furring strips.
 Please ensure the wall assembly is designed to hold the required weight of the system when applying a heavy weight cladding.
 A stucco wall assembly using COMFORTBOARD™ can be found in the Residential Insulated Sheathing – Installation guide.

 UL approvals, or UL Listing, signify that a product has been tested and has met nationally recognized requirements in standards for safety.
 These tests are run by a private, third party company and approvals are listed on ROCKWOOL technical data sheets.
 ULC Listings are used for Canadian tested assemblies.

 ROCKWOOL offers a list of UL designs on the ROCKWOOL website, which can be found by searching UL Listing.
 This will include curtain wall, fire wall, and fire stopping designs.
 Other UL rated assemblies can be found on the UL database, linked to here.
 This database contains UL listings for wall, floor/ceiling as well as roofing assemblies.